What is an ectopic pregnancy?

 What causes an ectopic pregnancy?

-Certain risk factors exist for ectopic pregnancy.
-A risk factor is a trait or behavior that increases a person’s chance of developing a disease or predisposes a person to a certain condition.
-Risk factors for ectopic pregnancy include:
+There are several risk factors that could increase your chance of developing an ectopic pregnancy.
+A risk factor is a trait or behavior that increases your chance for developing a disease or condition.
+You may be at a higher risk of developing an ectopic pregnancy if you’ve had:

-- Use of an intrauterine device (IUD), a form of birth control, at the time of conception
+- An intrauterine device (IUD), a form of birth control, in place at the time of conception.

 What are the symptoms of an ectopic pregnancy?

-If you realize that you are pregnant and have an IUD (intrauterine device for contraception) in place, or have a history of a tubal ligation (having your tubes tied by surgery or at the time of a C-section), contact your health care provider right away, as ectopic pregnancies are more common in these situations.
+If you realize that you are pregnant and have an IUD (intrauterine device for contraception) in place, or have a history of a tubal ligation (having your tubes tied by surgery or at the time of a C-section), contact your healthcare provider right away.
+Ectopic pregnancy is more common in these situations.